amardipcsit25-crypto/C-programming/README.md

  6.strupr():used to convert to uppercase.

- 7.strcat():used to join the two string.
+ 7.strcat():used to join the two strings.

  ### In the function